 Pre- and post-transfusion haemoglobin results were reviewed for the 282 episodes involving transfusion of whole blood or packed cells.
 Two of these were exchange transfusions for neonatal jaundice and were therefore excluded from the analysis; one patient had no result for a haemoglobin test that had been requested and two patients had pre-transfusion haemoglobin tests but test dates were unknown.
 Of the remaining 277 episodes, 252 episodes (91%) had a haemoglobin result checked within four days prior to the date of transfusion.

+The mean pre-transfusion haemoglobin was 7.3g/dL, however, this value alone cannot be used as a surrogate for appropriateness of transfusion, as it does not reflect other factors that may influence transfusion, including acute blood loss.

 In 20 episodes of whole blood and packed cell transfusion, the patient died following transfusion, and in one episode the date of post-transfusion haemoglobin was unknown.
 Of the remaining 259 episodes, 181 had a haemoglobin checked within 4 days after the transfusion (70%).

 Investigation of causes of anaemia

-Of the 220 patients transfused whole blood or packed cells (excluding those undergoing exchange transfusion), 62 patients (28%) had no known cause for anaemia documented in the notes at the time of transfusion and in 46 (21%) no cause was subsequently identified throughout their admission.
-93 of the 220 patients who were transfused whole blood or packed cells for anaemia (42%) had a microcytic anaemia (MCV < 80).
+Of the 220 patients transfused whole blood or packed cells (excluding exchange transfusion), 62 patients (28%) had no known cause for anaemia documented in the notes at the time of transfusion and in 46 (21%) no cause was subsequently identified throughout their admission.
+93 of these 220 patients (42%) had a microcytic anaemia (MCV < 80.)

 Appropriateness of transfusion decisions

+According to NBSG recommendations (see Appendix 3 for checklist), of all 313 transfusions, 148 (47%) were appropriate, 153 (49%) were not appropriate and 12 (4%) were unknown (Table 3.)

-Overall 144 of 282 (51%) whole blood or red cell transfusions were appropriate according to NBSG recommendations (see Appendix 3, section A for checklist) and in 12 (4%) appropriateness was unknown.
-For FFP only 4 of 31 (13%) transfusions were appropriate (Appendix 3, section B).
-Of the 31 FFP transfusions, 21 (68%) were inappropriate because an inadequate volume of FFP was used, and 16 (52%) were inappropriate due to a lack of a recommended indication for FFP in the guidelines Of all 313 transfusions, 162 were appropriate (52%), 136 were not appropriate (43%) and 15 were unknown (5%.)
+144 of 282 (51%) whole blood or red cell transfusions were appropriate.
+For FFP only 4 of 31 (13%) transfusions were appropriate.
+Of these 31 transfusions, 21 (68%) used an inadequate volume of FFP, and 16 (52%) were given for indications not stated in the guidelines.

 The blood bank estimated that the cost of consumables such as blood bags and infection screening tests over the 3-month period for the inappropriate transfusions, borne by VRH, amounted to US$2000.

-Department-specific use of blood and FFP
+Department-specific use of blood components